BawazierMurphy/BawazierMurphy/README.md

 - 👋 Hi, I’m @BawazierMurphy
-- 👀 I’m interested in | Full Stack Web Development
+- 👀 I’m interested in | Full Stack Web & Mobile App Development
-- 🌱 I’m currently learning | Codeigniter 4
+- 🌱 I’m currently learning | Javascript
-- 💞️ I’m looking to collaborate on | Frontend Web Dev
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me | Insta(@mssbm)
+- 📫 How to reach me | Insta(@mssbm03)

 <!---
 BawazierMurphy/BawazierMurphy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.